xdrip/xdrip_docs/docs/use/misc.md

 ##### Samsung Workarounds

+Renamed to Wake Workarounds as other devices are not compliant.

+##### Wake Workarounds

-Fixes a non compliance in respect to Android of devices of this brand.
-It can be useful to enable it on other devices too.
-If you have connection issues you should try to **enable** it.
+Fixes a non compliance in respect to Android of devices.
+If you have connection issues you should **enable** it.

 <img src="../images/M-S-LCS15d.png" style="zoom:75%;" />